Nuitka/Nuitka-website/doc/info/unwanted-module.rst

    Checkout the `Nuitka Package Configuration
    <https://nuitka.net/doc/nuitka-package-config.html>`__. page to find
    out how to help with ``anti-bloat`` additions.
-There are plenty of examples, and if you need help, feel free to ask.
+There are plenty of examples; if you need help, feel free to ask.

 *********
  Example
 *********

-This is an artificial example where we import unittest.
+This is an example where we import ``unittest`` to demonstrate the issue.

 .. code::